Ikemo4/flight-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

+# Description
+Flight App displays a list of flights (currently an array of mock flight data) and their departure information.
+The flights are categorized into two columns depending on their status (delayed/on time).
+Every minute, the flight status toggles from on time to delayed and vice versa through the use of an observable.
+Users can drill down on flight details by clicking on any flight.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.